 Ingredients are organic, vegan, kosher, gluten free, GMO free, and raw (except for the smoked chipotles).

 - RAW Goji berries are little red fruits used for many centuries in Chinese medicine, very high in vitamins and antioxidants with a sweet, tart, and slightly bitter flavor; a “Superfood” commonly used in health beverages, trail mixes, and really yummy chocolates.

 - RAW Cacao is the seed that is used to make all chocolates.
 Raw cacao has a very complex, somewhat bitter, flavor and smooth texture.
 Cacao is naturally higher in antioxidants than most foods.

 - Chipotles are smoked jalapeños used for their deliciously complex flavor and spicy heat.
 The smoking process enhances and preserves flavors lost in dried chilies.
 I call Chicaoji’s heat level Medium.
 It complements rather than dominates Chicaoji’s flavor.
 Many who “don’t like spicy” foods like Chicaoji.
 Chipotles are the only ingredient not technically “raw” (i.e. heated over 118˚F/48˚C) as they are smoked at about 165˚F/74˚C.

 - RAW Apple Cider Vinegar with the “Mother of Vinegar”.
-The “Mother” refers to the naturally occuring microorganisms that transform the sugars of the apple fruit into vinegar.
-The benefit of this living nourishment is the main reason I stuck with keeping Chicaoji raw.
+The “Mother” refers to the naturally occurring microorganisms that transform the sugars of the apple fruit into vinegar.
+The benefit of this living nourishment is the main reason Chicaoji is raw.
 Some people use raw apple cider vinegar every day for their health.

 - RAW Agave Nectar provides natural sweetness with a low glycemic index; made from the juice of the agave plant